decentraland/old-documentation/_posts/development-guide/2018-02-15-onscreen-ui.md

 UIs are intentionally limited so that they can't cover the top 10% of the screen.
 This is to prevent UIs from exposing fake menus that may pose as menus by the Decentraland explorer.
 Because of this, a "centered" UI is centered vertically in relation to the available space, not to the entire screen space.

-To determine the z position of UI elements, the UI uses the parenting hierarchy of the entities.
-So, if an entity is a child of another, it will appear in front of another.
+To determine the z position of UI elements, the UI uses the parenting hierarchy of the components.
+So, if a component is a child of another, it will appear in front of the other.